SaiCorporation/Plaker/README.md

   }
 }`.
 ######
 Next, click Create.
-Finally preview the app by clicking 'other' and open in the main menu
+Finally preview the app by clicking 'other' and open in the main menu.